Nordix/contour/test/scripts/README.md

 The [make-kind-cluster.sh](./make-kind-cluster.sh) script will bring up a local kind cluster.
 This underlying VM [config](./kind-expose-port.yaml) forwards the Envoy ports 80 and 443 locally as port 9080 and 9443.
-The script installs [cert-manager](https://cert-manager.io), which is needed for tests that use TLS.

 The [install-contour-working.sh](.install-contour-working.sh) script
 builds and installs Contour from the working repository.